jlmessenger/affect/README.md

 This example demonstrates a variety of the `call` interfaces in a single affect method.

-The method is designed to make an HTTP GET request to a uri stored in a JSON config file and include the current unix epoch as a querystring param.
+The method is designed to make an HTTP GET request to a uri stored in a JSON config file and include the current unix epoch as a query string param.

 ```js
 // Promise style